Monitoring and Accountability

 The resources shared by institutions and discovered by search of institutional websites are also available in our data repository.

-We INVITE institutions that did not respond to our inital survey as well as non-CTSA institutions to share their R&R activities with us by filling out the Activities Form.
+We INVITE institutions that did not respond to our initial survey as well as non-CTSA institutions to share their R&R activities with us by filling out the Activities Form.
 Shared resources will be available on our website.

 Media Coverage:

-The article announcing our project was published in the Spectrum News
+The article announcing our project was published in the Spectrum News.